Techtonica/curriculum/react-js/react.md

 ### Common Mistakes / Misconceptions

-1. JSX tag names for components must match up with component names, both in spelling and case.
-2. In render functions, don't forget to return JSX.
+1. In render functions, don't forget to return JSX.
-3. Don't forget to specify both arguments in ReactDOM.render function.
-4. Don't forget `this` when working within a React class.
-Examples: `this.state.thing`
-5. Don't forget that variables in JSX must be enclosed in brackets and don't forget number 4.
+2. Don't forget that variables in JSX must be enclosed in brackets and don't forget number 4.
 Example: `<div>Hello {this.state.thing}</div>`
-6. The event system in React uses attributes you are likely familiar with from HTML, but they are written using camelCase.
+3. The event system in React uses attributes you are likely familiar with from HTML, but they are written using camelCase.
 Example: `<button onClick={function() { alert('hello!') }}>I am a button</button>`
-7. The term 'ReactJS' is commonly used to clarify that it's a javascript framework; however, 'React' is its official name.

 ### Guided Practice
 -[Importing & Exporting with React](https://medium.com/@thejasonfile/a-simple-intro-to-javascript-imports-and-exports-389dd53c3fac)